daipie64/cooling_fan_controller/README.md

 Quite a few things didn't work with the version of ESPHome that I was running - I guess the model was for an older version.
 Anyway, it gave ne some great ideas and the first version adapted the speed of the fans linearly ...
 I may go on to look at the other algorithms - we'll see :-)

+## Runtime Current Draw
+I measured the following current draw.

+With fans at idle the current draw was 0.03A.
+With fans at full spped the current draw was 0.35A.